I've always loved making to-do lists. Even if my to-dos are a bit overwhelming, the act of writing them down imparts a sense of "You’ve got this!"

 Watch out for capital gains payouts: Mutual funds typically distribute capital gains in December, and by November, fund companies are usually publishing estimates of their impending distributions.
 At a minimum, you want to avoid buying a fund just before it makes a distribution.

 Be generous: If giving financial gifts to loved ones is on your to-do list, you can be exceptionally generous without making your estate susceptible to the gift tax.
-For 2018, each individual can gift up to $15,000 per person per year without having to file a gift-tax return, and all but ultrawealthy, ultragenerous people will never pay gift tax during or after their lifetimes.
-Year end is also a good time to squeak in charitable contributions that may lower your tax bill; with the new higher standard deduction amounts that kick in in 2018, taxpayers may find it helpful to bunch their itemized deductions into a single year while claiming the standard deduction the next.
-Investors who are subject to required minimum distributions can direct their RMDs to charity, thereby reducing their taxable income for the year; donor-advised funds can also be a great option for the time-pressed.
+For 2019, each individual can gift up to $15,000 per person per year without having to file a gift-tax return, and all but ultrawealthy, ultragenerous people will never pay gift tax during or after their lifetimes.
+Year end is also a good time to squeak in charitable contributions that may lower your tax bill.
+With the new higher standard deduction amounts that kicked in in 2018, taxpayers may find it helpful to bunch their itemized deductions into a single year while claiming the standard deduction the next.
+Investors who are subject to required minimum distributions can direct their RMDs to charity via a qualified charitable deduction, thereby reducing their taxable income for the year.

 Take your required minimum distributions: If you're post age 70 1/2, you know the drill: Dec.
 31 is your deadline for taking required minimum distributions from your tax-deferred accounts, such as IRAs and 401(k)s.
 Affluent retirees love to hate their RMDs, but I always recommend that retirees trim their distributions from holdings they wanted to prune anyway--positions that have grown too large, for example, or funds and stocks that have outlived their usefulness.
 If you're in the enviable position of not needing your RMDs to live on, consider steering a portion of the distribution, up to $100,000, to charity via the qualified charitable distribution maneuver.